Three ways to layout a bathroom floorplan

 Do you have plans to renovate your bathroom or laundry?

-My Complete Guide to Bathroom & Laundry ebook covers everything you need to know creat a bathroom and laundry that you and your family will love.
-From toilet types and tapware to all the services you need to consider such as water, waste and power, this ebook gives you all the information you need.
-I’ve also included my top insider tips including more floor plan examples, save versus splurge options and the design and build process.
-Priced at $25NZD.
+From toilet types and tapware to all the services you need to consider such as water, waste and power, my ebook: The Complete Guide to Bathroom and Laundry giving you all the information you need to create a bathroom and laundry you’ll truly love.
+I’ve included my top insider tips including floor plan examples, save versus splurge options and the design and build process.